Emancipation Proclamation: International impact

-As Lincoln had hoped, the Proclamation turned foreign popular opinion in favor of the Union by gaining the support of anti-slavery countries and countries that had already abolished slavery (especially the developed countries in Europe such as the United Kingdom and France).
+As Lincoln had hoped, the Proclamation turned foreign popular opinion in favor of the Union by gaining it the support of anti-slavery countries and countries that had already abolished slavery (especially the developed countries in Europe such as the United Kingdom and France).
 This shift ended the Confederacy's hopes of gaining official recognition.

 Since the Emancipation Proclamation made the eradication of slavery an explicit Union war goal, it linked support for the South to support for slavery.
 Public opinion in Britain would not tolerate support for slavery.
 As Henry Adams noted, "The Emancipation Proclamation has done more for us than all our former victories and all our diplomacy."
 In Italy, Giuseppe Garibaldi hailed Lincoln as "the heir of the aspirations of John Brown".
 On August 6, 1863, Garibaldi wrote to Lincoln: "Posterity will call you the great emancipator, a more enviable title than any crown could be, and greater than any merely mundane treasure".

 Mayor Abel Haywood, a representative for workers from Manchester, England, wrote to Lincoln saying, "We joyfully honor you for many decisive steps toward practically exemplifying your belief in the words of your great founders: 'All men are created free and equal.'"
 The Emancipation Proclamation served to ease tensions with Europe over the North's conduct of the war, and combined with the recent failed Southern offensive at Antietam, to remove any practical chance for the Confederacy to receive foreign military intervention in the war.

 However, in spite of the Emancipation Proclamation, arms sales to the Confederacy through blockade running, from British firms and dealers, continued, with knowledge of the British government.
 The Confederacy was able to sustain the fight for two more years largely thanks to the weapons supplied by British blockade runners.
 As a result, the blockade runners operating from Britain were responsible for killing 400,000 additional soldiers and civilians on both sides.